 In the French version, Paré wrote that he had been given ‘un vieux pourpoint tout déchiré et déchiqueté par l’usure, un collet de cuir en lambeaux, un chapeau de mauvaise qualité et un petit manteaux’.
 I have seen ‘collet’ being translated as collar, not jerkin, which does not really make sense in this context (‘en lambeaux’ means ‘in tatters’).
 Have a look at the entry in this 1660 dictionary just for amusement.

-Seeing the Great Fire of London through the museum's collections.
+Find out about the Great Fire of London through the Museum of London's collections.